netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

 ### Prerequisites

 - Deployed [Red Hat OpenShift](https://www.openshift.com) version 4.1 or later.
+- Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Citrix ADC CPX collected by the [Citrix ADC metrics exporter](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).
 - Determine the NS_IP IP address needed by the controller to communicate with the appliance.
 The IP address might be anyone of the following depending on the type of Citrix ADC deployment:
     - (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
 For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)
     - (Appliances in High Availability mode) SNIP - The subnet IP address.
 For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)